Approach

 • We may pay attention to your bodily sensations and/or physical symptoms to see how they relate to your emotions.

-• I will support you in understanding your autonomic nervous system and how this influences your emotional regulation and trauma responses.
+• I will support you in understanding your autonomic nervous system and how your body responds to trauma, offering techniques to help regulate.

 • I consider how social categories such as gender, sex, sexuality, race, class, disability, neurodiversity and age create a unique experience of discrimination and oppression.